 What the papers say – July 9

-Sunday’s newspapers are dominated by a ‘BBC crisis’ over a presenter paying a teenage boy for explicit pics.
+Sunday’s newspapers are dominated by a ‘BBC crisis’ over a presenter paying a teenager for explicit pics.

-The story of a BBC presenter paying a teenage boy to send them explicit photos dominates the front pages of Sunday’s newspapers.
+The story of a BBC presenter paying a teenager to send them explicit photos dominates the front pages of Sunday’s newspapers.

 After The Sun broke the story on Saturday, its Sunday edition continues coverage as it talks to the alleged victim’s mother and reveals the unnamed star “sent pants pics” to the teenager.